openweb3-io/waas-openapi/javascript/src/openapi/docs/TransactionsApi.md

 let apiInstance = new WaaSOpenApiDocumentation.TransactionsApi();
 let opts = {
-  'chainIds': ["null"], // [String] | The blockchain network on which the transaction takes place.
+  'walletIds': ["null"], // [String] | Unique system generated identifier of the wallet 'chainIds': ["null"], // [String] | The blockchain network on which the transaction takes place.
   'tokenIds': ["null"], // [String] | The tokenId involved in the transaction.
   'assetIds': ["null"], // [String] | The assetId involved in the transaction.
   'hash': "hash_example", // String | The transaction hash, which uniquely identifies a transaction on the blockchain.
   'status': "status_example", // String | The status of the transaction.
   'cursor': "cursor_example", // String | A cursor value for pagination purposes.
-  'limit': 56, // Number | The number of records to return default: 20
+  'limit': 56 // Number | The number of records to return default: 20
-  'walletIds': ["null"] // [String] | Unique system generated identifier of the wallet };
+};
 apiInstance.v1TransactionsList(opts, (error, data, response) => {
   if (error) {